 09-21-05 Day-off

-Recuperating from the 380 miles ride, took easy day off.
+Recuperating from the 380 miles ride, took a day off.
 Jason S went sightseeing around the area, took lots of snapshots.
 There was public bath house ("sento") near our lodging.
-The sento had whole set of: bubble bath, dry sauna, steam sauna, cold dip and electric pulse bath.
-The pulse bath is Osaka/ Kansai specialty.
+The sento had whole set of bubble bath, dry sauna, steam sauna, cold dip and electric pulse bath.
 If you're not careful your leg and butt would cramp badly standing still in the middle of the bath helpless.

 Front of our lodging UNO HOUSE